gulamrabbanii/scholarship_alvas/README.md

 Note: If you face any error while importing "scholarship_alvas.sql".
-Copy paste following sql script.
+Create a new table and Copy & paste the following sql script.

 CREATE TABLE `users` (
   `id` int(11) NOT NULL,